smithbrandon/Covalence-Lab-19/README.md

 ## Extending
 * Finished early and want a challenge?
     * Add views, API routes, and stored procedures for creating, updating, and deleting categories and users

+# Project 2: Angular Blog (Cont.)

+## Objectives - Front-End
+* Create User Management (Admin Only)
+    * create,
+    * edit, and
+    * delete
+* User management screen redirects back to the home page if you are not an admin (hint: the user returned from login or/me will have a role property) Also make it where only administrators can delete blog posts